codeforpdx/recordexpungPDX/README.md

 6. Install backend dependencies:

-	A [Makefile](https://www.gnu.org/software/make/) controls installing dependencies, running the Flask app, and removing build artifacts.
+	A [Makefile](https://www.gnu.org/software/make/) controls installing python dependencies, removing build artifacts, and building / running the Docker stack locally.
 	While in the directory of your local `recordexpungePDX` repo, install the backend dependencies by running:

 	```
 	$ make install
 	```

-	Make will read `Pipfile` and install listed Python packages into a `Pipenv` virtualenv.
+        This will read `Pipfile` and install listed Python packages into a `Pipenv` virtualenv.

 7. Install frontend dependencies